Bayesian Inference of Neutron Star Properties in $f(Q)$ Gravity Using NICER Observations: Results

-Figure~\ref{fig4} displays the 95\% confidence bands for the $M$–$R$ (left panel), $M$–$\Lambda$ (middle panel), and $M$–$M/R$ (right panel) relations for the Linear (magenta), Logarithmic (purple), and Exponential (orange) models.
+Figure~\ref{fig4} displays the 95\% confidence bands for the $M$–$R$ (left panel), $M$–$\Lambda$ (middle panel), and $M$–$M/R$ (right panel) relations for the linear (magenta), logarithmic (purple), and exponential (orange) models.
 All NICER observational constraints incorporated in the Bayesian framework are also shown.
 The $M-R$ curves for all models pass through the centers of the observational bands, indicating that the Bayesian inference successfully reproduces the observed data.
-The Exponential model exhibits the widest confidence band, particularly in the 1–2 $M_\odot$ mass range, consistent with its larger parameter uncertainties (see Table~\ref{tab2}).
-In contrast, the Linear model shows the narrowest band, reflecting its tighter parameter constraints.
-The Logarithmic model yields broader distributions above $2 M_\odot$, suggesting a greater capacity to produce stiffer high-mass $M$–$R$ configurations.
+The exponential model exhibits the widest confidence band, particularly in the 1–2 $M_\odot$ mass range, consistent with its larger parameter uncertainties (see Table~\ref{tab3}).
+In contrast, the linear model shows the narrowest band, reflecting its tighter parameter constraints.
+The logarithmic model yields broader distributions above $2 M_\odot$, suggesting a greater capacity to produce stiffer high-mass $M$–$R$ configurations.
+A key result of our analysis is that all three constrained $f(Q)$ models predict a maximum neutron star mass exceeding $2.5\,M_{\odot}$.
+This places the stable configurations within the lower mass gap region ($\sim 2.5$--$5\,M_{\odot}$), where the nature of compact objects remains uncertain.
+The $95\%$ confidence bands of the mass--radius relation consistently extend beyond $2.5\,M_{\odot}$ and reaching nearly about $3~M_{\odot}$, indicating that the Bayesian-constrained $f(Q)$ gravity parameters allow significantly more massive stable stars than typically obtained in standard GR scenarios.
+The appearance of mass-gap configurations therefore emerges naturally from the constrained parameter space and constitutes a clear, testable prediction of the present $f(Q)$ framework.
 For the $M-\Lambda$ distributions, all three models follow similar trends.
-In terms of compactness, the Linear model reaches higher $M/R$ values than the others at a given mass.
-The different compactness trends between models highlight how each $f(Q)$ functional form alters the mass–radius relation, particularly in the high-density regime.
+In terms of compactness, the linear model reaches higher $M/R$ values than the others at a given mass.
+The different compactness trends between models highlight how each $f(Q)$ functional form alters the mass–radius relation, particularly in the high-density regime.\\ The Pearson's correlation coefficients among all \( f(Q) \) model parameters (\( \alpha \), \( \beta \), and \( Q_0 \)) and the NS properties (\( \Lambda_{1.4} \), \( R_{1.4} \), \( R_{2.07} \), and \( M_{\text{max}} \)) are shown in Fig.~\ref{fig5}.
+The left, middle, and right panels correspond to the linear, logarithmic, and exponential models, respectively.
+In the linear model, \( \beta \) is strongly correlated with the $M_{\text{max}}$, radius and tidal deformability at the canonical mass, with correlation coefficients of \( -0.74\), \(-0.79 \) and \( -0.70 \), respectively.
+This indicates that \( \beta \) plays a key role in defining the canonical NS properties in the linear case.
+In the logarithmic model, \( \alpha \) is moderately correlated with these canonical properties.
+In contrast, for the exponential model, no strong correlation is found between individual parameters and NS properties, suggesting that the parameters \textbf{collectively} relate to NS properties.